Nasim043/go-realm/README.md

-Here's a modified and updated version of your README file for getting started with Nextra:

----

 # Getting Started with Nextra

 This guide will help you set up a Next.js project using **Nextra** and its **theme-docs** for building a documentation website.